SkyLabIoT/LoRaEdge_BasicTracking/README.md

 This byte has the raw battery voltage value.
 The exact voltage can be calculated with: voltage = (float)((3.3 / 255) * ((4.7 + 10) / 10) * (Battery voltage));

+Byte 22 to 23: Temperature
+These bytes have the temperature value.
+The exact temperature in degree Celsius (◦C) can be calculated with:
+Temperature = (float)(Temperature / 100);

+Byte 24 to 25: Pressure
+These bytes have the air pressure value.
+The exact pressure in degree hector Pascal (hPa) can be calculated with:
+Air pressure = (float)(Pressure / 10);

+Byte 26: Humidity
+This byte has the humidity value in %.

 ### On port 3:
 This is the GNSS payload.
 This payload only has the raw GNSS data and is variable in size.